DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: DexMV Platform

-The computer vision system is used to collect human demonstration videos on manipulating diverse real objects.
-In this system, we build a cubic frame (35 inch$^3$) and attach two RealSense D435 cameras on the top front and top left of the frame.
+\textbf{Computer Vision System.} The computer vision system is used to collect human demonstration videos on manipulating diverse real objects.
+In this system, we build a cubic frame (35 inch$^3$) and attach two RealSense D435 cameras (RGBD cameras) on the top front and top left, as shown on the top row of Figure~\ref{fig:main-fig}.
 During data collection, a human will perform manipulation tasks inside the frame, e.g., relocate sugar box.
 The manipulation videos will be recorded using the two cameras (from a front view and a side view).
-The computer vision system is shown on the top row of Figure~\ref{fig:main-fig}.
-The collected videos will then be the input of our DexMV pipeline to learn manipulation skills of a multi-finger robot hand.